Equilibridix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 5 task gives permission to execute

 The 6 task gives multiple permissions to the file

+The 7 task gives permissions to execute to owner, group owner and other users